This factsheet was last updated in September 2014.

 Every organisation, large or small, should have a well-considered induction programme.
-Employees who have a well thought-out induction are more likely to stay with the organisation.
-The induction programme should provide all the information that new employees need, and are able to assimilate, without overwhelming or diverting them from the essential process of integration into a team.
+It should provide all the information that new employees need, and are able to assimilate, without overwhelming or diverting them from the essential process of integration into a team.

 The length and nature of the induction process depends on the complexity of the job and the background of the new employee.
 One size does not fit all - a standardised induction course is unlikely to satisfy anyone.